-NHS England - an ENDPB working at arm's length from the Department.
+NHS England is an ENDPB working at 'arm's length' from the

+DHSC.
 Its legal name is the NHS Commissioning Board.
-It is accountable to the secretary of state for health for meeting its legal duties and fulfilling its mandate.
+It is accountable to the secretary of state for health and social care for meeting its legal duties and fulfilling the NHS Mandate.
 It must stay within its allocated resources and deliver a wide range of improvements in healthcare.
-It is responsible for some commissioning activities, including:
+It is responsible for some commissioning activities including:

-- Primary care services

-- National and regional specialised services and other prescribed services

-- Offender health services

-- Health services for serving personnel and families in the armed forces

-- Four public health services:
+- Primary care services - National and regional specialised services and other prescribed services - Offender health services - Health services for serving personnel and families in the armed forces - Four public health services: screening; Immunisation; public health services within prisons; and public health services for children up to five years.

-- Screening

-- Immunisation

-- Public health services within prisons

-- Public health services for children up to five years old.